In alignment with Step One of the Roadmap to Reopen, the City of London has reopened a number of City facilities for in-person services and programs.

 Survey your property for egg masses and scrape them off surfaces into soapy water to destroy them.

-Gypsy Moth prefers the leaves of deciduous hardwood trees like maple, elm and oak.
+EGM prefers the leaves of deciduous hardwood trees like maple, elm and oak.
 It will also feed on apple, alder, birch, poplar and willow trees.
 As the caterpillar matures, and population levels increase, it will also begin to attack evergreens such as pine and spruce.
-Gypsy Moths don't appear to like ashes, sycamores, butternuts, black walnuts and dogwoods.
+EGM don't appear to like ashes, sycamores, butternuts, black walnuts and dogwoods.

 Tree damage depends on the degree of infestation, past defoliations, the tree's vulnerability and the environment and can range from light to almost complete defoliation.
 If the tree has been weakened or stressed by other conditions, and attacked repeatedly in recent years, the defoliation can result in the death of the tree.

 Yes.
 Predators include other insects like wasps, flies, beetles, ants and spiders as well as birds such as chickadees, blue jays, robins and nuthatches.
 Animals such as chipmunks, squirrels and raccoons will also prey on the caterpillar.

 The wasp that targets the EGM is a parasite of the EGM egg.
 It is now commonly found wherever EGMs are and has become an important natural control of the EGM.